alecheckert/quot/README.md

 4. Localize spots to subpixel resolution
 5. Reconnect spots into trajectories

-Exactly how each step is performed can be specified with a config file. (`quot` uses Tom's Obvious, Minimal Language (TOML) files.)
+Exactly how each step is performed can be specified with a config file. `quot` uses Tom's Obvious, Minimal Language (TOML) format.

-As an example, `sample_config.toml` is a `quot` configuration file that specifies parameters for each of these steps.
-If you wanted to use these settings to run localization and tracking on a Nikon ND2 file, use
+`sample_config.toml` is a `quot` configuration file.
+To use these settings to run localization and tracking on a Nikon ND2 file:

 ```
     from quot.read import read_config